 For most of this war, nurses were the only women to serve outside of Australia in any capacity, except for the Australian Women's Army Service (AWAS).
 Between 1939 and 1945, 71 Australian women lost their lives during active service overseas.
 3,477 AANS nurses served, and 71 never returned.

-70 year ago on the 8th May 1945 the Allied forces accepted the unconditional surrender of Nazi Germany, which ended the war in Europe.
-WW2 finally ended when Japan surrendered 3 months later, which was formally signed on September 2, 1945.?
+On the 8th May 1945 the Allied forces accepted the unconditional surrender of Nazi Germany, which ended the war in Europe.
+WW2 finally ended when Japan surrendered 3 months later, which was formally signed on September 2, 1945.

 A total of 434 war graves marked by bronze plaques are contained in the Adelaide River War Cemetery.
 The burials are made up of 14 airmen of the RAF, 12 unidentified men of the British Merchant Navy; one soldier of the Canadian Army; 18 sailors, 181 soldiers and 201 airmen of the Australian Forces and seven men of the Australian Merchant Navy.
 The Northern Territory Memorial to the Missing honours a further 292 Servicemen and women lost to the north of Australia.
 The adjacent civil section contains the graves of the nine Post Office staff killed on 19 February 1942 during the bombing of Darwin, one of 63 separate occasions from that date.
 The civilian casualties of WW2 include those of 31 Indigenous Australians.